Canon 1D vs Sony HX400V

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Both the 1D and the HX400V have been discontinued, but can regularly be found used on ebay.
+The 1D was replaced by the Canon 1D Mark II, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D: